Stieneee/env-contract-check/README.md

 ## Checking Environment

-By default contracts first check to see if the environment varaible has been set.
+By default contracts first check to see if the environment variable has been set.
-If the varaible is missing the optional flag, defaults object and NODE_ENV are used to determine if the application should error.
+If the variable is missing the optional flag, defaults object and NODE_ENV are used to determine if the application should error.
 It is best to set NODE_ENV but if missed this package defaults to 'development' or 'docker' if in a docker container.
 Support for other process environments is a future goal.